ArnoldPieterse/coordinates/CONTRIBUTING.md

 - Release notes
 - Project documentation

 Thank you for contributing to our project! 🚀

+- IDX-TREEHYBRID: For advanced procedural tree generation, see the hybrid L-System + Space Colonization plan in [src/procedural-tree-voxel.js](src/procedural-tree-voxel.js).

+## Git Workflow
+Please follow our comprehensive git workflow guidelines in [GIT_RULES.md](GIT_RULES.md) (IDX-GITRULES) for all version control operations.

+## Development Guidelines